ReVanced/revanced-patcher/docs/3_fingerprinting.md

 In the context of ReVanced, fingerprinting is primarily used to resolve methods with a limited amount of known information.
 Methods with obfuscated names that change with each update are primary candidates for fingerprinting.
-The goal of fingerprinting is to uniquely identify a method by capturing various attributes of the method, such as the return type, access flags, an opcode pattern, and more.
+The goal of fingerprinting is to uniquely identify a method by capturing various attributes, such as the return type, access flags, an opcode pattern, strings, and more.

 ## ⛳️ Example fingerprint